You are here

 Great America PAC v.
 Wisconsin Elections Commission (James D. Peterson, W.D.
 Wis.
 3:16-cv-795), Stein v.
 Thomas (Mark A. Goldsmith, E.D.
 Mich.
 2:16-cv-14233), and Stein v.
 Cortés (Paul S. Diamond, E.D.
 Pa.
 2:16-cv-6287)

-Following the 2016 presidential election in which a candidate earned more votes in the Electoral Candidate than the candidate who received the most popular votes, a minor party candidate sought recounts in the three states that the Electoral College victor won by the smallest margins.
+Following the 2016 presidential election in which a candidate earned more votes in the Electoral College than the candidate who received the most popular votes, a minor party candidate sought recounts in the three states that the Electoral College victor won by the smallest margins.
 The matter was litigated in state courts and in federal courts in the Western District of Wisconsin, the Eastern District of Michigan, and the Eastern District of Pennsylvania with mixed results for the minor party candidate’s litigation efforts and no change in the Electoral College outcome.
+The Pennsylvania case ended with a settlement agreement requiring a change in voting technology and a payment of attorney fees.

-Topics: Recounts; election errors; voting technology; matters for state courts; laches; intervention; recusal; case assignment; Electoral College.
+Topics: Recounts; election errors; voting technology; matters for state courts; laches; intervention; recusal; case assignment; Electoral College; attorney fees.

 Texas Democratic Party v.
 Dallas County (Jorge A. Solis, N.D.
 Tex.
 3:08-cv-2117)